Part 1: Build an ecommerce site using PrestaShop framework

 sudo yum install wget -y

-+ By default, SELinux is enabled on a default CentOS 7 system.
-We recommend to disable SELinux on your system to prevent any security conflicts.
-You can disable SELinux by editing the /etc/selinux/config
+By default, SELinux is enabled on a default CentOS 7 system.
+We recommend disabling SELinux on your system to prevent any security conflicts.
+You can disable SELinux by editing the /etc/selinux/config file

 nano /etc/selinux/config